angadhn/MySite/_notes/Space Data Center Analysis.md

 - The launch cost of $30/kg is insane; that alone makes the comparative economic analysis nuts.
 - That is not to say that space data centers have no value—the answer for space commercialisation will not be found through economic analysis.

+== This will be removed once I migrate my analysis from code into write-up so treat everything below as inaccurate in math but principled in reasoning. ==

 On Earth, data centers run off the existing electricity grid that, crudely put, run off fossil fuels or terrestrial solar.
 So, people like Sam Altman and Eric Schmidt have  recently talked up data centres in space for, as I see it, three main reasons:
 1. They need a lot of energy to run, which is plentiful and "free" in space: 24/7 solar power unhindered by day/night cycles, weather, and atmospheric losses (attenuation).
 2. A lot of waste heat is generated running data centers terrestrially, which drives climate change—so why not put these in space so the waste heat doesn't contribute to Earth's thermal budget.
 This seems like a compelling environmental argument as ==data centers already consume about 1% of global electricity==, and it's safe to assume that this will only grow.